manusbhat/manusbhat-src/esoteric/esoteric-back/enss/problem_sets/Main Problem Set/Bunny Hopping/index.md

 In the first query, Mugs starts at $x = 1$ and jumps with a size of $1$.
 He lands at $x = 1, 2, 3$ and acquires $3 + 3 + 3 = 9$ tastiness.
 In the third query, Mugs starts at $x = 1$ and jumps with a size of $-2$.
 He lands at $x = 3, 1$ and acquires $3 + 2 = 5$ tastiness.
 Note that the juice factor of patch $1$ had been updated to $2$.

 Problem Credits: Manu, not very complicated so likely a duplicate.
+Tested by Jiaming (who also contributed a faster solution).